Jayson Werth is worth $126 million over the next seven years because he has a contract from the Washington Nationals that says he is.

 If he can get used to losing, good for him.
 If he can raise his game and be the kind of difference-maker he's being paid to be, even better.

-Ultimately, though, the Nationals are more likely to regret this deal than the Phillies or Werth are.
+Ultimately, though, the Nationals are more likely to regret this deal than the Phillies and Werth are.
 Good for Werth.
 Good for Boras.
 Not so bad for the Phillies.